tmds/Tmds.Ssh/DESIGN.md

 As a type to represent packets, we want something that works wel together with the `Pipe` related types, like [Memory](https://docs.microsoft.com/en-us/dotnet/api/system.memory-1?view=netstandard-2.1), [ReadOnlySequence<T>](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.readonlysequence-1?view=netstandard-2.1), and [SequenceReader<T>](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.sequencereader-1?view=netcore-3.0).

-We want to pool the packet type so it can be re-used by the `SshConnection`.
+We want to pool the packet type so it can be re-used by the `SshClient`.
 Also, if an instance was parsed, we may want to trim it and allow passing it to the user.

 So our packet should be some type of _mutable_ counterpart of `ReadOnlySequence`.